 Become a Leading Epidemiology Researcher

-Learn the skills to address disease and health challenges through the MS in Population Health Research: Epidemiology—request more information today
+Learn the skills to address disease and health challenges through the MS in Epidemiology, part of the MS in Population Health Research umbrella program—request more information today

 You can also contact our team in the Boston University School of Public Health Admissions Office at email@example.com or 617-358-4095 to schedule a visit or learn more about admission eligibility, degree requirements, deadlines, and application information.
 We look forward to connecting with you.